-We will review the rider contract.
-Based upon the contract criteria and other considerations, we will determine if the rider contract qualifies for data entry into our claims payment system.
+We review the rider contract.
+Based on the contract criteria and other considerations, we determine if the rider contract qualifies for data entry into our claims payment system.

-Note: You must let us know if you terminate a rider contract or change the terms of the rider contract relative to reimbursement or claims payment turnaround time.
-In addition, you must confirm annually that those rates and provisions previously submitted have not changed.
+Let us know if you terminate a rider contract or change the terms of the rider contract relative to reimbursement or claims payment turnaround time.
+In addition, confirm annually the rates and provisions previously submitted have not changed.

 We either post online, or distribute to each medical group/ IPA, a monthly-shared risk claims report that lists the actual costs incurred and denied during the previous month for services included in the HIP.
 The medical group/IPA should review this report each month to make sure the claims were processed and/or paid correctly.

-The following tools will help the medical group/IPA in analyzing the Shared Risk Claims Report:
+The following tools will help the medical group/IPA in analyze the Shared Risk Claims Report:

-The Discrepancy Report used to request research of the payment or denial of a claim that we processed.
-After reviewing the Monthly Shared Risk Claims Report, the medical group/IPA should complete the Discrepancy Report by completing all required fields.
-Submit the completed Discrepancy Report via electronic means to our Network Care Provider Management department.
-Returned files sent to the medical group/IPA as incomplete.
-If the required fields are not completed, the files will be returned to the medical group/IPA as incomplete.
+Use the Discrepancy Report to request research of the payment or denial of a claim we processed.
+After reviewing the Monthly Shared Risk Claims Report, complete all fields in the Discrepancy report and submit it electronically to our Network Care Provider Management department.
+If all required fields are not completed, we will return the files to the medical group/IPA.
 The required fields include: